FEC-Dexter-s-Laboratory/Project-Atelier/ratings-reviews.md

 !['Ratings & Reviews Recording'](ratings-reviews.gif)

 The Ratings & Reviews module provides a breakdown of ratings and characteristics of the currently displayed product, alongside a filterable and sortable list of available reviews.
-By clicking on any of the individual rating sidebars, a filter for reviews of that rating is toggled for the overall review list.
-Additionally, the review list can be expanded (if applicable) by clicking the "More Reviews" button below and can be sorted via the dropdown menu above.
-This functionality provides significant customization based on each individual user's needs.
+By clicking on any of the individual rating sidebars, a filter for reviews of that rating is toggled in the review list.
+Additionally, the review list can be sorted via the dropdown menu above and can be expanded by clicking the conditionally rendered "More Reviews" button below.
+This functionality provides significant customization of the displayed reviews.

-The module also has deep functionality in the expandable "Add Review" modal, which validates all required user data prior to submission, and conditionally renders characteristic rating selectors for a given product.
-This module also allows a user to upload local photos, sending asynchronous Axios calls to a hosting API and submitting the appropriate data to the site's primary review data storage API.
+The module also provides deep functionality in the "Add Review" modal, which validates all required user data prior to submission and conditionally renders characteristic rating selectors for a given product.
+This form allows a user to upload local photos, sending asynchronous Axios calls to a hosting API and submitting a hosted URL to the site's review data API.

 These features were created using a stack of React, Axios, Express, Styled-Components, MomentJS, and the Cloudinary API.